Deep Neural Networks Inspired by Differential Equations

+where $f(x,t)=-\frac12\beta(t)x$ and $g(t)=\sqrt{\beta(t)}$ in the standard DDPMs setting.
 In DDPMs, the generative process is realized by solving the reverse SDE, which simulates the dynamic evolution from the noise distribution to the target data distribution.
-The evolution of the system's probability density is described by the Fokker-Planck equation (FPE) \eqref{FPE}, which accurately characterizes the statistical properties of the underlying stochastic dynamics.
+The evolution of the system's probability density is described by the FPE, which accurately characterizes the statistical properties of the underlying stochastic dynamics.
 The corresponding reverse SDE can be expressed as:

 where the score function $\nabla_x \log p(x,t)$ is typically approximated by a parameterized neural network $s_\theta(x,t)$ and trained using score matching methods.
 Therefore, the generative process of DDPMs essentially involves the discrete numerical solution of the aforementioned reverse SDE.